 2. High CPU or GPU usage

-• WINDOWS – (Ctrl + Shift + Esc) open Task Manager, Identify resource heavy programs via CPU and GPU column and END TASK for them.
+- WINDOWS – Open Task Manager (Ctrl + Shift + Esc).
+Identify resource-heavy programs via CPU and GPU column and end tasks/processes.

 Tip: Learn how to check CPU temperature or do a quick CPU temp check using tools like Task Manager, BIOS, or third-party apps.
 Knowing how to check CPU temp helps you detect overheating early.